Dialog: Function-Block: Math (with Calculator)

 Example continued...

-In the Math FB, if you set the Output Data Type to Rotary Coordinates, then 0.157 becomes 0.157rads internally.
-This becomes at the output, when the Engineering-Units are degrees.
+In the Math FB, if you set the Output Data Type to Rotary Coordinates, then 0.157 is 0.157rads internally to the Math FB.
+It is at the output, when the Engineering-Units are degrees.

-If you connect the Math FB to a Motion-Dimension FB to move a Slider, then the becomes 9mm.
+If you connect the Math FB to a Motion-Dimension FB to move a Slider, then the 9º is equal to 9mm.

 In the Math FB, if you set the Output Data Type to Linear Coordinates, then 0.157 is 0.157m internally.
-This becomes 157mm at the output when the Engineering-Units are mm.
+It is 157mm at the output when the Engineering-Units are mm.

 Equation-Editor with Calculator